RickHocutt/MEAN-SaaS-Api-Starter/README.md

 Run `npm install` in /api and /client directories.

 ### Configure
-The API endpoint is defined for the client in /client/app/config.ts, and the Client endpoint is defined for the API in /api/config.js as `clientUrl`.
+The API endpoint is defined for the client in `/client/app/config.ts`.

+The client endpoint is defined for the API in `/api/config.js` as `clientUrl`.
 That same file contains a `secret` used to sign the JWT tokens used by your app along with some other self-explanatory settings for JWT.

 To successfully send email, you will need to visit http://www.sendgrid.com to request an API key and configure your free account.
+Enter the key in `/api/config.js` `sendgridKey`.

+The MongoDB connection also must be configured in `/api/config.js` using the `database` property.

 ### Run
 To start the API, run `node index` in the /api directory.